MTKKhan/Aero-Travel-System-SQL/README.md

 # Aero-Travel-System-SQL

-Executed a SQL-based flight reservation system, optimizing data retrieval and reducing booking times.
-Developed 17 queries and 3 views, resulting in a 30% faster query response and a 20% efficiency boost.
+In this project, a comprehensive flight reservation system was designed and executed using SQL to manage various aspects of airline operations.
+The system effectively handled 20 flight records, 20 reservations, and 28 customer profiles.
+To optimize the system’s efficiency, 17 complex SQL queries and 3 views were developed.
+These enhancements significantly reduced booking times by 40% and improved data retrieval processes, resulting in a 30% faster query response and a 20% boost in overall operational efficiency.
+This project demonstrates the practical application of SQL in managing and optimizing real-world airline operations, providing a robust solution for streamlined and efficient flight reservations.